The 5 Whys Technique

 The owner then asks the grillers: Why since last Wednesday are some steaks served not warm enough?
 The chef explains that on Wednesday they’ve intermittently started to cook some steaks on a brand new grill.

-- The restaurant owner gathered everyone that could provide him with information.
-It is important for a 5 Whys exercise to gather as many of the subject matter experts as possible.
+A 5 Whys exercise needs to gather as many of the subject matter experts as possible.
 But likewise - there’s no point in involving people that know nothing about the problem.
+And for complex issues, be sure to make it clear who is leading the analysis and who makes final decisions.

-The 5 Whys helps greatly with establishing a detailed problem statement.
-So, next time you and your team are facing a problem, put on your genius cap and think like a kid!
+The 5 Whys helps greatly with establishing a detailed problem statement, letting you find and solve issues, and continuously develop your projects.
+So, next time you and your team are facing an obstacle, put on your genius cap and think like a kid!